 Prayer: Jesus, you ask us to come and see.
 May we follow this example and show others what you are doing.

 Go to the opportunities that align with your values.
 Want some practical tips on how to define (or refresh) your values?
-Join me this Thursday (2/4/21) for a FREE webinar, Core Values Re-Imagined at 5:30 PT/8:30 ET.
-Register here.
+Watch this FREE webinar, Core Values Re-Imagined.
 (And consider inviting a friend.)

 © 2021, Mollie Bond.
 All rights reserved.
 Originally published at www.molliebond.wordpress.com.

 Note: I did not receive any compensation for this blog post.
 I recommend books, products, or services that I have enjoyed using and believe you will benefit from as well.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.

 John the Baptist said, “look, y’all, the Son of God!”